kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 properties like available classes or per-class capacity) may change over time, e.g. after re-configuration of the runtime.

+Names of the QoS-class resources must be unique, also across pod-level and container-level resources.
+I.e. the same name must not be advertised as both a pod-level and container-level resource.

 ```diff
  message RuntimeStatus {
      // List of current observed runtime conditions.